Simon-Brandt/MarkdownTools/README.md

 Almost all functionality is implemented using Bash builtins.
 However, Bash doesn't provide builtins for accessing the file system, apart from reading and writing files.
 Thus, you need to have both [`mkdir`](https://man7.org/linux/man-pages/man1/mkdir.1.html "man7.org &rightarrow; man pages &rightarrow; mkdir(1)") and [`rm`](https://man7.org/linux/man-pages/man1/rm.1.html "man7.org &rightarrow; man pages &rightarrow; rm(1)") installed and in your [`PATH`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Variables.html#index-PATH "gnu.org &rightarrow; Bourne Shell Variables &rightarrow; PATH").

 For parsing the scripts' command line, the [Shell Argparser](https://github.com/Simon-Brandt/ShellArgparser.git "github.com &rightarrow; Simon-Brandt &rightarrow; ShellArgparser") is necessary.
 If you don't want to or can't introduce this non-standard dependency, you would need to modify the scripts to use other parsers, like [`getopt`](https://man7.org/linux/man-pages/man1/getopt.1.html "man7.org &rightarrow; man pages &rightarrow; getopt(1)").

+### 2.3.
+License

+The Markdown Tools are licensed under the terms and conditions of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0 "apache.org &rightarrow; Licenses &rightarrow; Apache License, Version 2.0").
+This applies to all source code files (shell scripts) and the documentation (this [README](README.md)), with the exception of [`example.sh`](example.sh) and [`example.md`](example.md), as well as the [`.shellcheckrc`](.shellcheckrc) and [`.gitignore`](.gitignore), which are all placed in the Public Domain.

+The Apache License v2.0 allows running, modifying, and distributing the Markdown Tools, even in commercial settings, provided that the license is distributed along the source code or compiled objects. *(This is not legal advice.
+Read the [license](LICENSE) for the exact terms.)*

 ## 3. Usage